Are you wondering, “Why do I crave tomatoes?”

 If you still feel like your craving for tomatoes isn’t satisfied after eating them, then be sure that you’re getting enough iron.

-Also include foods or supplements rich in vitamin C. Try more oranges or strawberries for vitamin C and try spinach for iron, all the while trying to increase your tomato intake.
+Also, try more oranges or strawberries for vitamin C and try spinach for iron, all the while trying to increase your tomato intake.

 What Does Eating Tomatoes Do For Your Body?